Benaki Museum of Greek Culture Athens Greece

 This form of art became the “central force in Greek painting during the 15th to 17th centuries”.
 Cretan artists “developed a style under the influence of Eastern and Western artistic traditions and movements”.

-Greek in Ambush 1830
+Greek Fighter in Ambush 1830

 1821: The Collectors’ Choice

-“In continuation of the tribute to the 200th anniversary of the Greek Revolution, which was inaugurated with the exhibition 1821 Before and After,” the Benaki Museum presents the exhibition 1821: The Collectors’ Choice.
+“In continuation of the tribute to the 200th anniversary of the Greek Revolution, inaugurated with the exhibition 1821 Before and After,” the Benaki Museum presents the exhibition 1821: The Collectors’ Choice.
 The exhibition contains works from four important private collections.”

 Lord Byron in Greek Costume